 As you can see, bicycling does burn an impressive amount of calories compared to other common forms of exercise.
 Here, the type of cycling, as well as its length and intensity, becomes critical when determining the effectiveness of the exercise.
-What we mean by that is this — a 30-minute HIT cycling class at the gym looks very different from a leisurely 30-minute Sunday bicycle ride to the nearby grocery store on a flat road.
+What we mean by that is this — a 30-minute HIIT cycling class at the gym looks very different from a leisurely 30-minute Sunday bicycle ride to the nearby grocery store on a flat road.
 The key here is exercise intensity and length.

 Want to lose weight and get fit by riding a bike?
 The great news is that we’ve shown that cycling is in fact highly effective at burning calories and therefore body fat.
 Now it’s time to shift up a gear.

-This largely depends on your age, starting weight, and fitness level.
+The answer to this question largely depends on your age, starting weight, and fitness level.
 A person who cycles every day will use fewer calories for the same cycle than someone who has never cycled before because their body has adapted to this exercise.
 So, in terms of how many calories a person should aim to burn through each cycling session, there is no one answer.
 But that’s a disappointing answer, so let’s try to do better.

 Many trainers, health gurus, and exercise advocates say that burning 400 to 500 calories a day through exercise is a good goal to set your sights on.
-In this article, certified trainer, Brooke Taylor, recommends burning 500 calories in exercise sessions five times a week.
-Using this rule of thumb and the data used in the Harvard study, we can determine how long it would take to reach the 500 calorie mark performing these cycling exercises.
+In this article, certified trainer Brooke Taylor recommends burning 500 calories in exercise sessions five times a week.
+Using this rule of thumb and the data used in the Harvard study, we can determine how long it would take to reach the 500-calorie mark performing these cycling exercises.